GrizzlyOne95/BZ98RBlenderToolKit/README.md

 - Fixed bad material indices
 - Safe handling if a VDF has a corrupted/missing COL
 - Geo Material Name autofills with a safe format from Blender Material Name if it is blank
 - Added support for Geo scaling on both import/export.
-Writes geo scale transforms as they have unique effects inside BZ.
+Writes geo scale transforms as they have unique effects inside BZ. (currently VDF only)
-- Added Quaternion support in Blender, so it will not ignore quat animation on export.
+- Added Quaternion support in Blender, so it will not ignore quat animation on export. (currently VDF only)